 Are there cheap vanity numbers?

-The cost of smartnumbers vary depending on how common or memorable the pattern is.
-Prices start at $250.
+The cost of Smartnumbers vary depending on how common or memorable the pattern is.
+Prices for each number starts at $250, and goes up with demand for it.
 The key to finding a good number is being creative with your number search.
 If your first option is not available as an 1800 number, try it as a 1300 number instead.
 Aside from your brand name, you can try words related to your industry.
 Another tip is to combine words with numbers that sound like words such as 4 (for).

 Once you have acquired the rights of use for a number, you can get it connected to a provider of your choice.
 Your selected number plan will determine how much you will pay on a monthly basis.
 If you choose an 1800 smartnumber, your business will shoulder all call costs.
 If you go for a 1300 number phone word, your callers share part of the cost and are billed at local rates.
 13 number calls are also charged the same way, but come with an additional annual government surcharge.

 You have two options when it comes to getting a custom number.
 You can either buy the rights of use or rent it from your carrier.
 More than a year ago, these numbers were sold through a vanity number auction.
-Today, you can pay for the number as soon as you find it online.
+Today, you can purchase your own Smartnumber directly online.

 When it comes to vanity phone numbers, buying is better than renting.
 Leasing your number leaves you vulnerable to sudden price increases.
 It also robs you the option of bringing your number to a different telco if you’re unhappy with your current service.
 What’s worse is that they can even give the same vanity number to your competition once your contract ends.